-BrightEdge Study Finds Approximately 70 Percent of Top 200 Brands Failing to Optimize Social Media for SEO
+BrightEdge Study Finds 70% of Top 200 Brands Fail at Social Media SEO

 Majority of Top Brands Do Not Have Facebook or Twitter accounts in Top 20 Search Results on Google